HeatThis is a featured page

 Caloric theory of heat

-The next big change came when in the late 18th century French chemist Antoine Lavoisier began to conduct heat weighting experiments during combustion reactions; the result of which is that he disproved the phlogiston theory through experiment, and replacing it with the “caloric theory” (1787).
+In 1787, Antoine Lavoisier began to conduct heat weighting experiments during combustion reactions; the result of which is that he disproved the phlogiston theory through experiment, and replacing it with the “caloric theory”.

 “If heat is not a substance, it must be a quality; and this quality can only be motion.
 It was Newton’s opinion, that heat consists in a minute vibratory motion of the particles of bodies, and that this motion is communicated through an apparent vacuum, by the undulations of an elastic medium, which is also concerned win the phenomena of light.
 If the arguments which have lately been advanced, in favor of the undulatory nature of light, be deemed valid, there will be still stronger reasons for admitting his doctrine respecting heat, and it will only be necessary to suppose the vibrations and undulations principally constituting it, to be larger and stronger than those of light, while at the same time the smaller vibrations of light, and even the blackening rays [ultraviolet light], derived from still more minute vibrations, may, perhaps, when sufficiently condensed, concur in producing the effects of heat.
 These effects, beginning from the blackening rays, which are invisible, are a little more perceptible in the violet, which still possess but a faint power of illumination; the yellow green afford the most light; the red give less light, but much more heat, while the still larger and less frequent vibrations [infrared light], which have no effect on the sense of light, may be supposed to give rise to the least refrangible rays, and to constitute invisible heat.”